-The McGuire Center for Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH), University of Florida (UF), has limited funding for prospective students interested in earning a Master’s or Ph.D. degree from the Department of Biology, Entomology and Nematology Department, or other appropriate UF department, with a research emphasis on butterflies and moths.
-The MGCL typically provides Graduate Research Assistantships (stipend + tuition waiver) to students for a period of two years, contingent on continuing successful progress towards their degree, usually starting in the Fall semester.
-Priority is given to students seeking a Master’s degree.
+The McGuire Center for Lepidoptera and Biodiversity (MGCL) at the Florida Museum of Natural History (FLMNH), University of Florida (UF), is currently accepting applications from prospective students interested in earning a Master’s or Ph.D. degree from the Department of Biology, Entomology and Nematology Department, or other appropriate UF department, with a research emphasis on butterflies and moths.
+The MGCL will provide a Graduate Research Assistantship (stipend + tuition waiver) to the successful candidate for a period of two years, contingent on continuing successful progress towards their degree, starting in Fall (August) 2024.
+Priority will be given to students seeking a Master’s degree.

-The MGCL is one of the most active university-based research facilities dedicated to the study of Lepidoptera in the world, and it is also part of a large natural history museum with broad research programs spanning the diversity of life.
-The Center supports a large group of faculty, postdocs, graduate, and undergraduate students engaged in research and educational activities focused on Lepidoptera.
-Potential fields of study include conservation, ecology, evolution, genomics, physiology, and systematics, among others.
-Plans to make use of the MGCL’s collections as part of the candidate’s research are considered positively.
+The MGCL is the only university-based research facility dedicated to the study of Lepidoptera in the world, and it is also part of a highly active natural history museum with broad research programs spanning the diversity of life.
+Successful candidates will join a large group of faculty, postdocs, graduate, and undergraduate students engaged in research and educational activities focused on Lepidoptera.
+Potential fields of study include systematics, evolution, ecology, conservation, genomics, and physiology, among others.
+Plans to make use of the MGCL’s collections as part of the candidate’s research will be considered positively.

-Prospective students should identify an appropriate staff or faculty member at the McGuire Center to serve as their graduate committee supervisor, with whom they are strongly encouraged to discuss and develop their application.
-They will also need to fulfill the admission requirements of the appropriate department and UF’s Graduate School.
-Student assistantship responsibilities include assisting 14-20 hours a week in curating the MGCL’s collections, and/or helping with other research or education-related activities at the MGCL, under the supervision of our staff.
+Before submitting their application, candidates are strongly encouraged to identify an appropriate staff or faculty member at the McGuire Center who is willing and suitable to serve as their graduate committee supervisor.
+Candidates also need to fulfill the admission requirements of the appropriate department and UF’s Graduate School.
+The student’s assistantship responsibilities are expected to include assisting 14-20 hours a week in curating the MGCL’s collections and/or with other research or education-related activities at the MGCL, under the supervision of our staff.

 More information is available at the following links:

-Applicants for the McGuire Center Graduate Research Assistantship will be required to submit the following:
+Applicants for the McGuire Center Graduate Research Assistantship should prepare the following:

 - Curriculum Vitae.